lavaeater/turbo-rocket-ultra/README.md

 * Better controls, as in mouse aim perhaps? <- done
 * Ability to enter vehicles and drive around / shoot from. <- was done, is not relevant *now*

-# Later dude
-* Draw a sprite for the character
-* Textures and sprites?

-## Shooting from a platform

 ## Collecting thoughts on controls of more than one entity

 ### Current Control System